GreatFruitOmsk/pyqtdeploy-mirror/doc/introduction.rst

 :program:`pyqtdeploy` is a tool that, in conjunction with other tools provided with Qt, enables the deployment of PyQt4 and PyQt5 applications written with Python v2.7 or Python v3.3 or later.
-It supports deployment to desktop platforms (Linux, Windows and OS/X) and to mobile platforms (iOS and Android).
+It supports deployment to desktop platforms (Linux, Windows and OS X) and to mobile platforms (iOS and Android).

 Normally you would create statically compiled versions of the Python interpreter library, any third party extension modules, PyQt and Qt.
 This way